 vgr1 note: The 'Handling your Rabbit' guide has pictures of rabbits that might be in a tonic immobility (TI) state, trancing.
 This may upset some people.
 TI should only be used as a last resort by someone that is trained and knowledgeable on TI.
 Lead author McBride, E.A., BSc, PhD, FRSA, of The University of Southampton published a paper on TI, included: "It may be appropriate for veterinary surgeons, and owners to continue to use this method for minor procedures, such as nail clipping as it holds less risk than anaesthesia." - reference@wabbitwiki

 Why is my bunny acting terribly? - Nov 29 2013

 This guide talks about some of the most likely reasons that a rabbit will develop what humans would consider 'behavioral problems'.

 Why proper flooring is important for your pet rabbit. - Feb 10 2014

 Bunnies can live into their early teens with appropriate care.
 This guide will help you pick materials that will allow your rabbit to get ample traction and for his or her feet to flex naturally during play.
 This will delay the onset of arthritis and other foot and joint problems as your bunny ages.

 Other useful stuff from Kinenchen's area.

-"A video demonstrating how to perform an enema on a pet rabbit. - DISCLAIMER : The methods and techniques demonstrated and described in this video have been used successfully by Houserabbit Adoption Rescue and Education, INC. over a period of several years, with many hundreds of rabbits.
+"DISCLAIMER : The methods and techniques demonstrated and described in this video have been used successfully by Houserabbit Adoption Rescue and Education, INC. over a period of several years, with many hundreds of rabbits.
 However, because of the nature of this material, HARE, INC. cannot guarantee results and is not responsible for any harm to any animal, person, or property resulting from attempts at using these procedures." - YOU MUST READ THE Detailed Instructions. - Published on April 13th, 2014.